David A. Ornelles, PhD

 Deletion of the highly conserved E4orf3 gene in the 55K-mutant background gives rise to a double-mutant virus that replicates very poorly but kills certain human tumor cells with stunning efficiency.
 This double-mutant virus is unable to block host cell protein synthesis and fails to suppress the cellular DNA-damage response.
 This leads to the hypothesis that tumor cells with a heightened intrinsic level of DNA damage signaling will be especially susceptible to killing by this virus.

-Another line of study, seeking to identify cellular factors targeted by the 55K and E4orf6 proteins, has identified RUNX1 as a candidate cellular gene.
+Another line of study, seeking to identify cellular factors targeted by the 55K and E4orf6 proteins, has identified RUNX1 as a targeted cellular gene.
 Interestingly, RUNX1, also known as AML1, is the most frequently disrupted gene in acute childhood leukemia.
 This line of study may identify an important regulator of immune and bone cell development as an important cellular target for adenovirus with potentially far-reaching implications for this apparently mild human pathogen.
+Translocations between RUNX1 and ETV6 arise in as many as 1% of all children before birth.
+Adenovirus appears to infect 5% of all children before both.
+Ongoing work seeks to determine if there is a connection between prenatal adenovirus infection and the presence of pre-leukemic mutations that can be detected at birth.